-Aireville Park, a large open space with sporting facilities and play areas in the heart of Skipton.
+Aireville Park is a large open space with sporting facilities and play areas in the heart of Skipton.

-Aireville Park is available for organisations to book open air (outdoor events).
-You will need to comply with certain licensing regulations; these are available by contacting Craven Leisure on (01756) 792805 or firstname.lastname@example.org
+Aireville Park is available for organisations to book open air outdoor events.
+For an informal discussion contact Craven Leisure on 01756 792805 or email firstname.lastname@example.org.

 The park boasts:

 - Wheel park for BMX, skateboards and rollerblades

 - Pump track for bicycles

 - Multi Use Games Area, offering football, tennis, netball and basketball

 - Revive café – for hot and cold drinks, ice creams, snacks and meals